 All over the area, the coral is badly damaged and is just a carpet of broken coral.
 In places, you might be able to find pink skunk clownfish that are inhabiting sea anemones.

 Snorkeling the bay, you may also encounter butterflyfish, triggerfish, needlefish, parrotfish, sergeant majors and, if you are lucky, green sea turtles.

 This spot is very popular with tours, dropping hundreds of visitors into the bay each day, so watch out for boats and other snorkelers.
 At certain periods of the year, particularly in December/January, small jellyfish invade the bay.

 Two hotels, the Haadtien Beach Resort and the Jamakhiri Resort and Spa directly overlook the beach.
-Ko Tao island is small, but is easily accessible.

 Snorkeling spots are part of a wild environment and their aspect can be significantly altered by weather, seasons, sea conditions, human impact and climate events (storms, hurricanes, seawater-warming episodes…).
 The consequences can be an alteration of the seabed (coral bleaching, coral destruction, and invasive seagrass), a poor underwater visibility, or a decrease of the sea life present in the area.
 Snorkeling Report makes every effort to ensure that all the information displayed on this website is accurate and up-to-date, but no guarantee is given that the underwater visibility and seabed aspect will be exactly as described on this page the day you will snorkel the spot.
 If you recently snorkeled this area and noticed some changes compared to the information contained on this page, please contact us.